F5CodeGuru/asm241consolidated/_build/html/_sources/module1/lab1/lab1.rst.txt

 Simulate Bot Activity and Review Logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. On the client workstation, open a terminal app
+1. On the client01 jumphost, open a terminal app to get a cli prompt

 2. Run the following apache bench command:

+|

 .. code-block:: bash

         ab -c 10 -n 10 -r http://10.1.10.145/

+|

-3. Review the Security Logs at Security > Event Logs > Bot Security > Requests
+3. Review the Security Logs at Security > Event Logs > Bot Defense > Requests

 4. Did requests succeed or fail?
 Why or why not?

-5. Run the attack using a custom user-agent:
+5. Run the attack using a custom user-agent (if you copy and paste the command below, be careful of the double-quote conversion):

+|

 .. code-block:: bash

-        ab -c 10 -n 10 -r -H “User-Agent: Agilitybot” http://10.1.10.145/
+        ab -c 10 -n 10 -r -H "User-Agent: Agilitybot" http://10.1.10.145/

+|

-6. Review the request logs to determine if the attack was mitigated.
+6. Review the Bot Defense request logs again to determine if the attack was mitigated.
 Why did the attack succeed?

 Add a custom bot signature to your BotsLab profile